laurajoyerb/COVID19/README.md

 # COVID-19 React Native Application

 ## Introduction
 This application was an assignment for ENG EC 500: Software Engineering at Boston University with Professor Osama Alshaykh.
 We were tasked with developing an application using React Native to display facts and statistics about the COVID-19 pandemic.
+We used the https://api.covid19api.com/ API for retrieving data.

 ## Screens